 OPPORTUNITIES TO GET TO KNOW CHADWICK

-Throughout the application cycle, we will provide you with a variety of ways to learn about Chadwick.
-As this process allows us the opportunity to get to know your family, we hope you will get to know us as well, through visiting our website and attending some of our events.
+Throughout the application cycle, we will provide parents and prospective students with a variety of ways to learn about Chadwick.
+As this process allows us the opportunity to get to know your family, we hope you will get to know us, as well, through visiting our website and attending some of our events.
 We will also be happy to connect you with a current parent who can answer your questions; there is a box to check on the application for this purpose.
 We have Village School (K-6) weekday morning tours for parents so you can visit our classrooms and see the campus.
 We will have on-campus weekday open house programs for parents and students looking at our Middle and Upper schools.
 For students looking at 6th grade, we will have a special event for you and your parents.
 Families interested in kindergarten will have the opportunity on a Sunday afternoon for a mini-version of some kindergarten experiences.
 Please visit our Admission Events page for more details about these events and to register.
 We look forward to getting to know you!

 CHADWICK IS AN INDEPENDENT SCHOOL